eic/pfRICH/README.md

 Environment customization
 -------------------------

+The code should be started in a ${SANDBOX}/pfRICH directory

 ```
 # Consider creating your local copies of the repository header files, which you may want to change,
 # and pointing links like share.h to them, like (for a person 'xx'):